angkarn/qrgen/README.md

 # QR Code Generator

-Tools for generate qrcode image from command line written in Rust.
+Generate QRCode image from command line and library, written in Rust.

 ## Features